RedLynx101/DFP-Final-Project-Planner/README.md

 ## Notes for graders

 - **Quickest way to demo:** Just run `python cli.py` and explore the interactive menu! 🎨
+- **API Key Testing:** Use Option 6 in the CLI to see which APIs are configured and working
 - The app runs without any API keys (reduced features; graceful fallbacks).
 - All code lives in the repo root for easy review.
 - Title, team, authors, summary, and AI disclaimer are included in each module header.